-Austin Oil Rig Accident Attorneys
+Austin Oil Rig Accident Lawyer

 While oil and gas extraction is an important industry and economic driver, it is also a dangerous occupation that can lead to serious injury or death.
 If you’ve been injured in an oil rig accident, an experienced lawyer in Austin, Texas, can help you obtain compensation for the full cost of your injuries.

 The following are some important statistics regarding the oil and gas industry:

 - According to a 2017 report from the Bureau of Labor and Statistics, 74 percent of all fatalities in the mining sector take place in the oil and gas extraction industry.

 - In 2015, the industry suffered 89 worker fatalities, 45 of which involved transportation accidents.

 - A study of the industry revealed that, in 2011, there were around 1,400 nonfatal injuries, equaling 2.1 cases per 100 full-time workers.